 What is a concussion?

-A concussion is classified as "mild" because it is not usually life-threatening.
-However, the effects from a concussion can be serious and last for days, weeks, or even longer.
+Concussions are not usually life-threatening.
+However, the effects from a concussion can be serious and last for days, weeks or even longer.

 What causes a concussion?